High order discretization methods for spatial-dependent epidemic models: Numerical experiments

+In all numerical experiments - unless otherwise stated - we use the parameter values $a = 100$, $b = 0.05$, $c = 0.01$, and $\delta = 0.05$.
+The computational domain is $\Omega = [0, 1 \times [0, 1]$ with $30$ grid points in each direction, and we use $6 \times 12$ quadrature nodes.
+We also choose the tenth-stage, fourth-order SSP Runge--Kutta method (SSPRK104) for the time integration.

-First we would like to study the behaviour of our numerical solution.
-Figure~\ref{sir_plot} depicts the numerical solution at time $\tfinal = 80$.
+First we would like to study the behavior of our numerical solution.
+Figure~\ref{sir_plot} depicts the numerical solution at times $t = 50$ and $t = 1000$.
 As we can see, the number of susceptibles is decreased, and the number of infected moves towards the boundaries, while forming a wave.
-Both densities $S$ and $I$ tend to the zero function, which confirms that the zero solution is indeed an asymptotically stable equilibrium for the first two equations of \eqref{spat}, as it was proved in \cref{sec:Analytical}.
+Both densities $S$ and $I$ tend to zero, which confirms that the zero solution is indeed an asymptotically stable equilibrium for the first two equations of \eqref{spat}.

-In the next section we demonstrate how close the bound of Theorem~\ref{theor3} is to the real bound, i.e., the largest time step under which the numerical scheme preserves the desired qualitative properties.